skill-wanderer/keycloak-sso/README.md

-# Keycloak SSO
+# Keycloak SSO with Skill-Wanderer Theme

-A Docker Compose setup for running Keycloak locally with custom themes.
+A Docker Compose setup for running Keycloak with a custom Skill-Wanderer theme.
+This project provides both development (volume-mounted theme) and production (built-in theme) deployment options.

 ## Quick Start

+### Option 1: Development with Volume Mount (Original)

 1. Clone this repository:
 ```bash